varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 Applying plugins to elements is only possible when the page is loaded and your library can look for these elements in the document.

-First, you can link script file right after the HTML code it corresponds to.
+First, you can link the script file right after its related HTML code.

 ```
 <input